To vote in a local body election you need to be registered on the electoral role.

 Any alterations to the Resident Roll (e.g. change of address details, including new postal addresses) should be made by:

-The single transferable voting (STV) electoral system was used for the New Plymouth District Council and the Taranaki District Health Board.
-The Taranaki Regional Council used the first past the post (FPP) electoral system.
+The single transferable voting (STV) electoral system will be used for the New Plymouth District Council.
+The Taranaki Regional Council will use the first past the post (FPP) electoral system.

 Voters must rank candidates, using numbers, in order of preference.
 You can find out more information on this system on the STV website.